gsdenys/amqp-client/README.md

 1. LuaJIT 2.1
 2. busted 2.0 (Testing framework)

-### Examples Requirements
+### Examples

+Please look at the example directory instead.

-* lua inspect is needed
+* lua inspect is needed by the example, though you are of course free not to use it and remove it.

 ```
 luarocks install inspect
 ```

-## Typical Use Cases

-Please look at the example directory instead.